microsoft/chat-copilot/scripts/deploy/README.md

 - Chat Copilot deployments use Azure Active Directory for authentication.
 All endpoints (except `/healthz` and `/authInfo`) require authentication to access.

+-Completion model depends on the model configured in openai subscription( i.e completion model should match the openai subscription)

 # Configure your environment

 Before you get started, make sure you have the following requirements in place: